lhelms2/howto_rtd/docs/source/style.rst

 Notes and Warnings
 -------------------

 Insert a note for information the user needs to pay particular attention to.
-Use sparingly or the effect will be lost.
+Use notes sparingly or the effect will be lost.

 Insert a warning for information that the user needs to know to avoid a *negative consequence*.
-Use sparingly or the effect will be lost.
+Use warnings sparingly or the effect will be lost.

 How to insert :ref:`warning` in RST.